 To select your Voting Delegate or nominate representative(s) please download the following documents:

-Please contact Sherri Norris, NCRP Director of Tribal Engagement, if you have any questions or would like to receive a presentation on the statewide IRWM program, the NCRP, the NCRP Tribal Representative process, technical assistance being offered as part of the ‘Disadvantaged and Tribal Involvement (DACTI) Program’ or the new Regional Forest and Fire Capacity (RFFC) program.
+Please contact Sherri Norris, NCRP Director of Tribal Engagement, if you have any questions or would like to receive a presentation on the statewide IRWM program, the NCRP, the NCRP Tribal Representative process, technical assistance being offered as part of the ‘Disadvantaged Community and Tribal Involvement’ (DACTI) Program or the Regional Forest and Fire Capacity (RFFC) program.

-The NCRP is an inclusive, transparent, stakeholder driven coalition – one of the few regional integrated planning programs in California which is led by locally elected Tribal and county government officials.
-NCRP leaders, staff, project proponents and stakeholders work collaboratively on water, natural resource, and energy challenges to reduce conflicts, integrate federal, state, regional and local priorities and identify and seek funding for the region’s highest priority multi-benefit projects.
+The NCRP is an inclusive, transparent, partner driven coalition – one of the few regional integrated planning programs in California which is co-led by locally elected Tribal and county government officials.
+NCRP leaders, staff, project sponsors and interested parties work collaboratively on water, forest health, natural resource, and energy challenges to reduce conflicts, integrate Tribal, federal, state, regional and local priorities and seek funding for the region’s highest priority multi-benefit projects.